-Surcharge loads acting on retaining wall are additional vertical loads that used to the backfill soil above the top of the wall.
-It can be either dead loads for example sloping backfill above the wall height or live load which could result from highway or parking lot, paving or adjacent footing.
+Surcharge loads acting on retaining walls are additional vertical loads that used to the backfill soil above the top of the wall.
+It can be either dead loads, for example, sloping backfill above the wall height or live load, which could result from the highway or parking lot, paving, or adjacent footing.

-Live load surcharge is considered when vehicular actions act on the surface of backfill soil at a distance which equal or less than the wall height from the wall back face.
-Active pressure from uniform surcharge is explained in the Figure 2.
+Live load surcharge is considered when vehicular actions act on the surface of backfill soil at a distance, which equal or less than the wall height from the wall back face.
+Active pressure from uniform surcharge is explained in Figure 2.